AvensioDev/shared/docs/heaps.md

 # Heaps

-Heaps power priority queues and scheduling features.
+Heaps power priority queues and graph algorithms.
+Use `BinaryHeap` for general-purpose scheduling and as the backing store for `PriorityQueue`, or `FibonacciHeap` when you need amortized O(1) insert/decrease-key operations (e.g., Dijkstra, Prim).

 ## BinaryHeap
 `BinaryHeap<E>` is an array-backed heap that provides `insert`, `extractMin`, `peek`, iteration, and `ICollection` APIs (`addAll`, `remove`, `contains`, `sort`).
 The comparator decides whether the heap behaves as a min- or max-heap.